-Poster: Local time stepping schemes for global to coastal simulations in MPAS-Ocean (PS1 Tuesday 4:30 pm ET)
+Poster: Local time stepping schemes for global to coastal simulations in MPAS-Ocean (Capodaglio, PS1-Ocean_Coastal)

-water core of MPAS.
+implemented and tested in the shallow water core of MPAS.
 The number of interface layers is extensible.

 - step in the low resolution region - ocean core